magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44562-store-id-quote-items-overridden-by-default-store-id.md

     </code>
     </pre>

-1. Get the cart content for the other store view.
+1. Get the cart content for the new store view.

     <pre>
     <code class="language-graphql">